“You are enough.”

 How might God be saying He’s enough for you today?

-*Originally published by the Joyful Life Magazine.
+*first published by the Joyful Life Magazine.